benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 ```

-Weighted measures such sa gravity, weighted betweenness, and weighted land-use accessibilities are computed using a negative exponential decay function in the form of:
+Weighted measures such as gravity, weighted betweenness, and weighted land-use accessibilities are computed using a negative exponential decay function in the form of:

 $$weight = exp(-\beta \cdot distance)$$

 The strength of the decay is controlled by the $-\beta$ parameter, which reflects a decreasing willingness to walk correspondingly farther distances.
 For example, if $-\beta=0.005$ were to represent a person's willingness to walk to a bus stop, then a location $100m$ distant would be weighted at $60\\%$ and a location $400m$ away would be weighted at $13.5\\%$.
-After an initially rapid decrease, the weightings decay ever more gradually in perpetuity.
-It becomes computationally expensive to consider locations farther away than a selected cutoff weight $w_{min}$, which corresponds to the maximum distance threshold $d_{max}$.
+After an initially rapid decrease, the weightings decay ever more gradually in perpetuity; thus, once a sufficiently small weight is encountered it becomes computationally expensive to consider locations any farther away.
+The minimum weight at which this cutoff occurs is represented by $w_{min}$, and the corresponding maximum distance threshold by $d_{max}$.

 <img src="../plots/betas.png" alt="Example beta decays" class="centre">

 [Network_Layer](/metrics/networks.html#network-layer) and [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx) can be invoked with either `distances` or `betas` parameters, but not both.
-If using the `betas` parameter, then this method will be used to extrapolate the distance thresholds implicitly.
+If using the `betas` parameter, then this method will be called in order to extrapolate the distance thresholds implicitly.
 If using distances, then the $-\beta$ values will likewise be set automatically, using:

 $$-\beta = \frac{log\Big(w_{min}\Big)}{d_{max}}$$